January 3, 1930 / Capricorn / Age 95

 Mara Corday is an American-born Playboy model, showgirl, model, actress, and pinup girl.
-She was born under the sign of Capricorn on January 3, 1930 in Santa Monica, California, United States.
-Her birth name is Marilyn Joan Watts.
+She was born as Marilyn Joan Watts on January 3, 1930 in Santa Monica, California, United States.
+Her zodiac sign is Capricorn .

 Mara's journey into the limelight began at the Earl Carroll Theatre in Hollywood, where she first showcased her talents as a dancer in the Earl Carroll Revue.
 Accompanied by her mother, she auditioned at just 15 years old.
 During her time in the show, she evolved from a showgirl to an actress in various sketches, marking the beginning of her rise in the entertainment world.